-Rusty Trend: Weathering Steel in Custom Architectural Metals
+Rusty Trend: Weathering Steel in Architectural Metals

 Weathering steel is a strong copper, nickel and chromium composite metal that embraces a rustic, countryside appearance.
 A rust-like oxide layer (or patina) develops nicely after exposure to the elements of weather.
 This surface layer of rust acts as a barrier and actually protects the steel from further corrosion.
 Copper is the element responsible for bonding the protective oxide layer to the metal and slowing down corrosion.
-The low amount of carbon creates the toughness, yet the superior corrosion properties are based on the copper and nickel content.
+Even though the low amount of carbon creates the toughness, the superior corrosion properties are based on the copper and nickel content.

 Engineers and architects have taken notice of this amazing architectural metal as it adorns many well-known buildings and monuments.
 Many call weathering steel, corten or COR-TEN®.
-U.S. Steel Corporation trademarked this name.
+Furthermore, U.S. Steel Corporation trademarked this name.
 Its CORrosion resistance and TENsile strength provided the blended word to illustrates its basic powerful structure.

-Applications of Weathering Steel
+Applications of Weathering Steel in Architectural Metals

 Examples of Weathering Steel in custom architectural metals around the world include: